If your trying to thrive in economic uncertain times, professional speaking may be for you.

 - What size is the room?

 - Will you be televised to remote locations?
-(If so, there are some makeup considerations women will especially want to be concerned with.)
+(If so, are are some makeup considerations women will especially want to be concerned with.)

 Other concerns would include any policy or procedures you need to be aware of.
 Can you sell in the back of the room?
 Is there anything considered taboo to talk about?
 Are there any cultural sensitivities of the audience?